-The urban form of Tel Aviv-Yafo may-out of necessitychange with the climate.
-And the public realm, defined by Richard Sennett as the "place where strangers meet," is at risk of becoming a place of danger, discomfort, and disinvestment.
+The public realm consists of all land that is not private: streets and sidewalks that provide for mobility and transportation; parks that provide amenity and climate regulation; play spaces in community centers that serve families; and even tree pits, which with wide canopy trees, can cool buildings and reduce energy loads.
+The urban form of Tel Aviv-Yafo may-out of necessity-change with the climate.
+And the public realm, defined by Richard Sennett as the "place where strangers meet,"4 is at risk of becoming a place of danger, discomfort, and disinvestment.
 People and buildings may turn inward away from the public realm, perhaps with a proliferation of air-conditioned towers, or pockets of cool oases and private gardens reserved for the most privileged.
 As people turn inward, staying in their cars and apartments, the public realm is at risk of erosion and of enforcing isolation and even conflict between individuals and communities.

 The public realm, however, can be a space for healing and transcendence of historic and sometimes violent divisions between people.
-The public realm is a critical asset of social connectivity - from older neighbors who's physical health depends on connection, to young people exposed or isolated from learning about cultures and practice different from that which they understand at home.
+It is a critical asset of social connectivity - from older neighbors who's physical health depends on connection, to young people exposed or isolated from learning about cultures and practice different from that which they understand at home.
 It can be the connective tissue that all cities need to bridge the perceived gap between people and the natural systems upon which we rely and are a part of.
-The public realm consists of all land that is not private: streets and sidewalks that provide for mobility and transportation, parks that provide amenity and climate regulation, play spaces in community centers that serve families; and even tree pits, which with wide canopy trees, can cool buildings and reduce energy loads.
-Investments made by a local government in the public realm are powerful instruments to find and define the future of the city.
+Investments made by a local government in the public realm are powerful instruments to find and define the future of the city, and can lead to stewardship and an enhanced sense of place.

 By exploring new visions for the public realm in Tel Aviv-Yafo in relation to the changing climate, we can not only cool the city but also strengthen the fabric of its communities.
+CITY CENTER